dcac/dcac.github.io/_posts/reviews/2015-03-08-the-second-best-exotic-marigold-hotel.md

   - british
 ---

-One of the things about having watched films for close to fifty years is you occasionally get to watch a performer’s entire career play out in front of you.
-Sometimes that is a painful thing (Jon Voight), sometimes funny (Jack Nicholson), and every once in a while it is a privilege (You).
+When you’ve watched films for close to fifty years, you occasionally get to see a performer’s entire career play out in front of you.
+Sometimes it’s painful (Jon Voight), sometimes it’s funny (Jack Nicholson), and every once in a while it’s a privilege (you).

 To be clear _The Second Best Exotic Marigold Hotel_ is hardly the best showcase for your work.
 A meandering, often incoherent mess, it is a film that lurches from moment to moment without a whole lot of intention.